Exemplar-free Continual Learning of Vision Transformers via Gated Class-Attention and Cascaded Feature Drift Compensation: Related Work

-\minisection{Parameter Isolation in Continual Learning.} In this family of algorithms, learnable masks are applied to the weights of the model in order to reduce forgetting.
-Mallaya et al.~\cite{mallya2018piggyback} proposed Piggyback, a masked-based method able to learn the weight masks while training a backbone.
-The same group proposed Packnet~\cite{mallya2018packnet} which, via iterative pruning and sequential re-training, is able to add multiple tasks to a single network.
-Serra et al.~\cite{serra2018overcoming} proposed to apply masks to layer activations in order to limit the update of the parameters more relevant to a specific task.
-Masana et al.~\cite{masana2021ternary} proposed a system of ternary-masks applied on to layer activations for preventing catastrophic forgetting and backward transfer.
-Yan et al.\cite{yan2021dynamically} proposed a Dynamical Expandable Representation (DER) for continual learning.
-In this work, channel-level masks are used for pruning the feature extractor.
-Rajasegaran et al.\cite{rajasegaran2019random} proposed Random Path Selection (RPS).
-This approach uses a parameter isolation mechanism, distillation, and a replay-buffer to learn different paths for each task without the need for a task id during inference.
+\minisection{Parameter Isolation in Continual Learning.} In this family of algorithms, learnable masks are applied to the weights of the model in order to reduce forgetting. \cite{mallya2018piggyback} proposed Piggyback, a masked-based method able to learn the weight masks while training a backbone.
+The same group proposed Packnet~\citep{mallya2018packnet} which, via iterative pruning and sequential re-training, is able to add multiple tasks to a single network. \cite{serra2018overcoming} proposed to apply masks to layer activations in order to limit the update of the parameters more relevant to a specific task. \cite{masana2021ternary} proposed a system of ternary-masks applied on to layer activations for preventing catastrophic forgetting and backward transfer. \cite{yan2021dynamically} proposed a Dynamical Expandable Representation (DER) for continual learning.
+In this work, channel-level masks are used for pruning the feature extractor. \cite{rajasegaran2019random} proposed Random Path Selection (RPS).
+This approach uses a parameter isolation mechanism, distillation, and a replay-buffer to learn different paths for each task without the need for a task-ID during inference.